tlanettepollard/Planet-Facts-Site-w-Bootstrap-and-Vanilla-JS/codenotes.md

 - [How to Customize Bootstrap with Sass](https://www.freecodecamp.org/news/how-to-customize-bootstrap-with-sass/)
 - [How to Customize Bootstrap Theme Using Sass](https://dev.to/orighoprecious/how-to-customize-bootstrap-theme-using-sass-54a8)
 - [Getting Started: Theming Bootstrap](https://digital.arizona.edu/arizona-bootstrap/docs/2.0/getting-started/theming/)

+### 02/25/2023

+Hi.
+I've done a lot of research about overriding Bootstrap's color scheme.
+I decided to do a slight work-around.